The one-station bike repositioning problem: Proofs

+which, on the basis of \PROREF{PN9:OttimoOgniIntervallo}, excludes the case $\SX[x]{k}=\SX[y]{k}$.
+We conclude the discussion observing that the latter two conditions contradict the statement of \PROREF{PN10:ottimoIntervalli}. \end{myproof}

-\begin{proof}[Proof of \PROREF{PN:neutralStockOptimum}] We consider only the case $i=\NUMV$.
+\begin{myproof}[Proof of \PROREF{PN12:neutralStockOptimum}] We consider only the case $i=\NUMV$.
 Discussion for $i<\NUMV$ follows the same line, just on a shorter time horizon.
-If $\LVECTBKWO{\NUMV}=0$ then \OBF\ is optimal and we have nothing to show.
-Otherwise, let $\bar{h}$ be the last epoch when the null vector induces a loss (i.e., $\bar{h}=\max\{h\ |\ L^{(h)}(\OBF)>0\}$) and let $\YBF$ be an optimal intervention vector.
+If $\LVECTBKWO{\NUMV}=0$ then $\OBF$ is optimal and we have nothing to show.
+Otherwise, let $\overline{h}$ be the last epoch when the null vector induces a loss (i.e., $\overline{h}=\max\{h\ |\ L^{(h)}(\OBF)>0\}$) and let $\YBF$ be an optimal vector of interventions.